Why Family Engagement Matters

 - And a foundation of trust is established between the school and home

 Schools have enough to worry about with educating students in the classroom during the day.
-Yet many schools these days prioritize family engagement.
+Yet many educators these days prioritize family and community engagement in schools.
 Many have budgets and staff dedicated specifically to engaging families.
 In addition, federal, state, and local governments are increasingly recognizing that family engagement is a critical piece to the puzzle of helping students succeed in public education.
 The importance of family engagement in education cannot be understated.
 Let’s explore just a few of the many benefits of family engagement:

 Benefits to students

 There’s a whole field of research on how students with families who are more engaged with them and with the school do better in school, both academically and behaviorally.
 This includes increasing graduation rates, improving outcomes for traditionally underserved student populations, and increasing math and reading scores.
 A meaningful family engagement approach that prioritizes parental involvement creates an environment in which families can productively advocate for their children as they grow up.
 From nurturing early literacy skills in toddlers to supporting career planning for high school students, family engagement must evolve to meet a student’s unique needs at each age.

 Benefits to families

 It feels good to know you’re doing right by your child!
 Parents want their children to learn and grow, and it can feel great to play a part.
 Also, supporting a child’s learning and growth can strengthen the parent or caregiver’s relationship with that child, which is inherently rewarding.
-A strong family engagement program also opens up systems of support for the whole family, such as supplemental nutritional programs and health care resources.
+The best family engagement programs also open up systems of support for the whole family, such as supplemental nutritional programs and health care resources.

 Direct benefits to school